 The most risky time for complications or death is in the first few hours after the embolism occurs.
 Also, there is a high risk of another PE occurring within six weeks of the first one.
 This is why treatment is needed immediately and is continued for about three months.

 This involves preventing a DVT.
-Prevention of DVT is explained in the separate leaflet called Preventing DVT When You Travel.
+See separate leaflet called Preventing DVT When You Travel.

 Further reading & references

 - Venous thromboembolic diseases; NICE Clinical Guideline (June 2012)

 - 2014 ESC Guidelines on the diagnosis and management of acute pulmonary embolism; European Heart Journal, doi:10.1093/eurheartj/ehu283

 - Rivaroxaban for treating pulmonary embolism and preventing recurrent venous thromboembolism; NICE Technology Appraisals, June 2013

 - Pulmonary Embolism; NICE CKS, June 2013 (UK access only)

 - Thromboembolic Disease in Pregnancy and the Puerperium: Acute Management; Royal College of Obstetricians and Gynaecologists (2007)